owncloud/docs-ocis/docs/new-version-branch.md

 **Step 5: Set URI `latest` Path Part to 5.x**

 21. Nothing needs to be done there.
 The moment when the new server release gets tagged - which is part of the release process - `latest` will be automatically set to the tagged release number.
 This should work automatically.
-If not, sysadmins need to be informed to updated the underlying process.
+If not, sysadmins need to be informed to update the underlying process.

 **Text Suggestion for Step 2**